plesk/cloudlinux7to8/README.md

 CloudLinux 7 to 8 conversion tool

 ## Introduction
 This script is the official tool for converting a CloudLinux 7 server with Plesk to CloudLinux 8.
-It uses the [AlmaLinux ELevate tool](https://wiki.almalinux.org/elevate/ELevate-quickstart-guide.html), which is based on the [leapp modernization framework](https://leapp.readthedocs.io/en/latest/).
+It uses the [CloudLinux Elevate tool](https://cloudlinux.com/elevate/), which is based on the [leapp modernization framework](https://leapp.readthedocs.io/en/latest/).
 The script includes additional repository and configuration support provided by Plesk.

 ## Preparation
 To avoid downtime and data loss, make sure you have read and understood the following information before using the script: